yssource/rhai/README.md

 Initializing and maintaining state
 ---------------------------------

-By default, Rhai treats each engine invocation as a fresh one, persisting only the functions that have been defined but no top-level state.
+By default, Rhai treats each [`Engine`] invocation as a fresh one, persisting only the functions that have been defined but no top-level state.
 This gives each one a fairly clean starting place.
 Sometimes, though, you want to continue using the same top-level state from one invocation to the next.

 In this example, we first create a state with a few initialized variables, then thread the same state through multiple invocations: